Our research

 Arrow Graph of Electrochemical Energy

-Through collaborative and interdisciplinary research on electrochemical energy storage and conversion materials and systems, The Ontario Battery and Electrochemistry-research Centre (OBEC) researchers aim to aim to create sustainable energy solutions for transportation, residential and industrial applications.
+Through collaborative and interdisciplinary research on electrochemical energy storage and conversion materials and systems, The Ontario Battery and Electrochemistry-research Centre (OBEC) researchers aim to create sustainable energy solutions for transportation, residential and industrial applications.

 Advanced materials and their functions